hesreallyhim/awesome-claude-code-agents/README.md

 After that, I took a nap, had a sandwich, took my cat for a walk, and about an hour later it was finishing up the documentation for my server, [`diy-tools-mcp`](https://github.com/hesreallyhim/diy-tools-mcp) which I tested using the Inspector, and it works like a charm.

-And then I just kind of sat in my chair in a daze, pretty exhausted after watching Claude do all that hard work, and then I got up and decided to make this repo.
+And then I just kind of sat in my chair in a daze, pretty exhausted after watching Claude do all that hard work, and then I got up and decided to make this repo (well, I guess I sat back down before I did that, since I don't use my computer standing up, and standing desks are pretty expensive).

 ⁉️ Question: Isn't this just a shameless attempt to get attention after the tremendous success of the [`awesome-claude-code`](https://github.com/hesreallyhim/awesome-claude-code/) repo and all of the fame and money that it's brought you?

 🧠 Answer: Hehe, I'm sorry WHAT DID YOU SAY?!
 This interview is over.

+---

 **Thanks to [TheCookingSenpai](https://github.com/tcsenpai) for contributing the initial set of resources!**

 ---

+## Awesome Claude Code Agents

+### Agents

 [`backend-typescript-architect`](./agents/backend-typescript-architect.md) by [TheCookingSenpai](https://github.com/tcsenpai)
 A senior backend TypeScript architect specializing in Bun runtime, API design, database optimization, and scalable server architecture.
 Delivers production-ready code with comprehensive error handling, TypeScript typing, and clean architecture patterns.